 FOR FURTHER INFORMATION CONTACT: Jeanette Weathers-Jenkins 6916 Cooper Avenue, Fort Meade, MD 20755-7901 or telephone: (301) 225-8158.

 SUPPLEMENTARY INFORMATION: The Defense Information Systems Agency notices for systems of records subject to the Privacy Act of 1974 (5 U.S.C.
-552a), as amended, have been published in the Federal Register and are available from the address in FOR FURTHER INFORMATION CONTACT.
+552a), as amended, have been published in the Federal Register and are available from the address in FOR FURTHER INFORMATION CONTACT or at http://dpclo.defense.gov/privacy/SORNs/component/disa/index.html

 The proposed system report, as required by 5 U.S.C.
 552a(r) of the Privacy Act of 1974, as amended, was submitted on (Insert Date), to the House Committee on Oversight and Government Reform, the Senate Committee on Governmental Affairs, and the Office of Management and Budget (OMB) pursuant to paragraph 4c of Appendix I to OMB Circular No. A-130, “Federal Agency Responsibilities for Maintaining Records About Individuals,” dated February 8, 1996 (February 20, 1996, 61 FR 6427).

 Dated: